j2blake/Vitro/api/src/main/java/edu/cornell/mannlib/vitro/webapp/searchengine/multielastic/README.md

 '
 ```
 * __*Note:*__ The first line of the script specifies the name of the index as `vivo`.
-Any name may be used, but it must match the "base URL" that is specified in `applicationSetup.n3` (see below).
+  Any name may be used, but it must match the `hasDefaultIndex` that is specified
+  in `applicationSetup.n3` (see below).
 * __*Note:*__ The same first line specifies the location and port number of the elasticsearch server.
-Again, any location and port may be used, but they must match the "base URL" in `applicationSetup.n3`.
+  Again, any location and port may be used, but they must match `hasBaseUrl` in `applicationSetup.n3`.

 ## A mapping for the secondary index
 * What are you trying to use this for?
 * Here is an example mapping script.
 It's a silly example, but it shows some nested fields.

 ```
-curl -X PUT "localhost:9200/multi_secondary?pretty" -H 'Content-Type: application/json' -d' {
+curl -X PUT "localhost:9200/secondary?pretty" -H 'Content-Type: application/json' -d' {
   "mappings": {
     "_doc": {